 To see the command syntax click the Show script link in the wizard

 If you use the built-in Octopus NuGet repository you will need to move the files from your Octopus 2.6.5 server to your Octopus 2018.10 LTS server.
 They are not part of the backup.
 In a standard Octopus 2.6.5 install the files can be found under

 You will need to transfer them to the new server to

-C:\Octopus\PackagesOnce the files have been copied, you will need to restart the Octopus Server service to re-index the files - The index runs in the background, so if you have a lot of packages it could take a while (5-20 mins) to show in the UI or be usable for deployments.
+RE-INDEX NOW button.
+This process runs in the background, so if you have a lot of packages it could take a while (5-20 mins) to show in the UI or be usable for deployments.

 4. Use Hydra to Automatically Upgrade Your Tentacles

 Hydra is a tool we've built that will help you update your Tentacles to the latest version.
 It is particularly useful migrating from 2.6.5 to 2018.10 LTS as the communication methods have changed.

 This is the point of no return.
 When your Tentacles are upgraded to 3.x your 2.6.5 server will not be able to communicate with them.

 We strongly recommend testing Hydra against a small subset of "canary" machines before upgrading the rest of your machines.
 The best way to do this is: